wainins/MovieLens-100K-Data-Pipeline/README.md

 ---

-## Task 2: Top 10 Movies with Highest Average Ratings
+## Top 10 Movies by Average Rating

 The ten highest-rated movies were identified based on average rating.